 This year school starts a week earlier than normal in our county.
 Next Monday, to be exact: August 19.
 Does that seem early to you?
 It did to us.

 I remember when I was a kid, back in 1980-something, school started after Labor Day, not a couple weeks before.
 Summer seemed endless and we spent several weeks of August at my grandparents’ shorehouse in Connecticut, with plenty of room to spare before school began.

 This early start may be crappy from a kid’s perspective, but as a full-time working mom I really don’t feel the difference.

 Being a working mom can sometimes be a juggle, especially when I try to fit things in like the PTA, or volunteering, or even surprise birthday lunches at the school.

 And then I remembered it.
-The pin I used for a recent food holiday that SCREAMED blueberry goodness.
+The recipe I pinned recently that SCREAMED blueberry goodness.
 Bright purple against a buttery crumble, begging to be baked and devoured.

-That, my friends, was the treat I had to make – with a twist of lime.
+That, my friends, was the treat I had to make—with a few adjustments and a twist of lime.

 Blueberry Crumble Bars